glouppe/info8006-introduction-to-ai/lecture9.md

 The resulting is **greedy** and **suboptimal**:
 - The learned transition and reward models $\hat{P}$ and $\hat{R}$ are not the same as true environment.
-- Therefore, what is optimal in the learned model can be suboptimal in the true environement.
+- Therefore, what is optimal in the learned model can be suboptimal in the true environment.

 ---

 # Exploration

 Actions do more than provide rewards according to the current learned model.
-They also contribute to learning the true model.
+They also contribute to learning the true environment.

 This the **exploitation-exploration** trade-off:
 - Exploitation: follow actions that maximize the rewards, under the current learned model;